 This is one of the most popular and only one of the creative traditions in my book, which you’ll find in my store.

-I don’t know too many Dads who wouldn’t enjoy receiving this for Father’s Day or even Graduates, someone with a BIG approaching birthday (#16, #21, #30, #40, etc.), a Baby or Bridal Shower!
+I don’t know too many people who wouldn’t enjoy receiving this gift for Mother’s Day, Father’s Day or even Graduates, someone with a BIG approaching birthday (#16, #21, #30, #40, etc.), a Baby or Bridal Shower!
 Whatever occasion you choose to do this for, keep in mind that it’s even better when you add a little humor to the gift!

 First, purchase an inexpensive umbrella (Dollar Tree).
 Cut varying lengths of curling ribbon equal (in number) to the amount of items you will be placing inside the umbrella.
 Using double-sided tape, attach either money (21 – $1 bills for 21st birthday or16 – $1 bills for birthday #16), gift cards(i.e. favorite lunch spots, coffee shop, D.I.Y. store, where he buys his CDs or DVDs, movie rental store, gas card, etc.) or the most economical choice: simple, handwritten or printed certificates (“This is good for one…hug, car wash, hour of uninterrupted T.V.viewing time, etc.”), one to the end of each piece of ribbon.
 Tie the other end of each piece of ribbon to the inside frame of the umbrella, spreading them around as evenly as possible.
 Turn the umbrella upside down and hand place each ribbon/gift inside and carefully close the umbrella.
 Gift wrap the umbrella (click here for a gift wrap suggestion).